 Yes.
-Integration is an important means of supporting System Redesign by stabilizing the system financially and ensuring our universities together are able affordably to meet the changing needs of all Pennsylvania's students, communities and employers.
+Integrations are an important means of supporting System Redesign by stabilizing the System financially and ensuring our universities together are able to meet the changing needs of all Pennsylvania's students, communities and employers.

-Will any institutions close as a result of integrations?
+Are any institutions closing as a result of integrations?